 Incontinence is a condition largely overlooked and under treated in the United States.
 Although nearly 37 million people every year are affected by incontinence (which ranges from bladder to bowel leakage issues), unfortunately only a fraction of them ever seek help.
 Issues like stigma and embarrassment keep many from reaching out.
 Others seek help but may only try one or two treatment options before giving up.
-And there is another group of patients that talk to their doctor but, sadly, don’t end up getting the proper care due to either lack of physician knowledge of incontinence treatment options or, sadly, an unwillingness to refer to “their” urological specialist.
+And there are others that talk to their doctor but, sadly, don’t end up getting the proper care due to either lack of physician knowledge of incontinence treatment options, or an unwillingness to refer to a urological specialist.

 Yet, despite the unwillingness to talk about it, or treat it, incontinence is something that we should absolutely be worried about for the future.

 The Growing Number Of Incontinent Women Is Staggering

 It is estimated that as of 2050, nearly 60 million women will have at least one pelvic floor disorder.
 41.3 million will experience urinary incontinence, and 9.2 million will have pelvic organ prolapse.
 Those are big numbers.
 Add men to the totals and they become staggering.

 Of course, with increased prevalence come increased costs.
 Estimates as recent as 2014 project the total economic national costs of patients over 25 that have overactive bladder along with urgency urinary incontinence to rise from $65.9 billion to nearly $82.6 billion by 2020.